Terry McDonell: McDonell is also a novelist (California Bloodstock) and a poet (Wyoming: The Lost Poems). His memoir, The Accidental Life: An Editor's Notes on Writing and Writers was published by Knopf in 2016. A second memoir, Irma: The Education of a Mother's Son, was published by HarperCollins in 2023. He also wrote the video game Night Trap. Television

-As a screenwriter he wrote for Miami Vice (episodes "Back in the World" and "Over the Line"); and China Beach (episode "Waiting for Beckett").
+As a television writer he wrote for Miami Vice (episodes "Back in the World" and "Over the Line"); and China Beach (episode "Waiting for Beckett").

-McDonell appeared as himself on Saturday Night Live ("Prose and Cons") in 1981; and hosted the television talk show Last Call produced by Brandon Tartikoff and MCA ((19904-95).
+McDonell appeared as himself on Saturday Night Live ("Prose and Cons") in 1981 and co-hosted the television talk show Last Call produced by Brandon Tartikoff and MCA (1994-95).

 Service and awards

 McDonell serves as president of the board of directors of The Paris Review Foundation.

 Since 2016 McDonell's papers have been collected at The Briscoe Center for American History at the University of Texas.

 Personal life

 McDonell lives in Manhattan with his wife, Stacey Hadash.
 With his first wife, Joan Raffeld, he is the father of novelist Nick McDonell and actor Thomas McDonell.